adolfopa/jogger/packages/Jogger.package/JGTestSuiteStarted.class/README.md

-Announce the event of a test suite starting running.
+I announce the event of a test suite starting running.